BSc Economics and Business Administration, Copenhagen Business School

 What aspects of the programme do you most enjoy the most?

-I enjoy the fact that all of our courses are interlinked, but at the same time they teach us different things.
+I enjoy the fact that all of our modules are interlinked, but at the same time they teach us different things.
 It is also very applied, so it is easy to understand how the things we learn at university can be used when entering the workforce, which is really motivating and exciting.

 Which has been your favourite module so far and why?